-Mince or grate the garlic finely.
+- Mince or grate the garlic finely.
 Add to a small mixing bowl.
 Mix together with balsamic vinegar and olive oil.
 Season with salt and pepper.
-Taste and adjust.
+Taste and adjust as needed

 - Arrange the tomatoes on a serving plate.
 Roughly tear the basil leaves and scatter over the tomatoes.

-- Use as much or as less vinaigrette as needed .
-Refrigerate any leftover and use within 3 days.
+- Use as much or as less of the vinaigrette as needed.
+Refrigerate the leftover, if any, and use within 3 days.

 Important: Nutrition Values are estimates.
 Actuals vary based on ingredients and serving size.